ibm-cloud-docs/BlockStorage/disaster-recovery.md

 # Disaster Recovery - Fail over from an inaccessible primary volume
 {: #dr-inaccessible}

-If a catastrophic failure or disaster causes an outage on the primary site, customers can perform the following actions to quickly access their data on the secondary site.
-When the primary volume is inaccessible, you can force a failover to the remote replica.
+Learn how to force a failover to the remote replica and quickly access your data on the secondary site when a disaster makes the primary volume inaccessible.
 {: shortdesc}

 Authorized hosts and volumes must be in the same data center.
 For example, you can't have a replica volume in London and the host in Amsterdam.
 Both must be in London or both must be in Amsterdam.